dnuske/interview-practice/code-design/problems/problems.md

   const a = 7
   const b = 5

-  // if a is bigger than be, return average Otherwise return  the sum return a >= b ? (a + b) / 2 : a + b
+  // if a is bigger than b, return average Otherwise return  the sum return a >= b ? (a + b) / 2 : a + b
 }
 ```